NativeScript/docs-v7/docs/core-concepts/angular-navigation.md

 ### Lazy Loaded Modules

-To improve the bootstrap time and the in-app navigation in large applicaitons, Angular has introduced the **lazy loading** for modules.
+To improve the bootstrap time and the in-app navigation in large applications, Angular has introduced **lazy loading** for modules.
 Refer to the [Lazy Loading in NativeScript](../performance-optimizations/lazy-loading.md) for detailed explanation and implementation steps.

 ## Pages